hnrkndrssn/actions/push/README.md

 ## Inputs

 ### Package pushing options
 - `package`: Package file to push.
+Specify multiple packages by separating with a `,`.
 - `overwrite_mode`: If the package already exists in the repository, the default behavior is to reject the new package being pushed.
 Valid options are `FailIfExists`, `OverwriteExisting` or `IgnoreIfExists`.
 Default: `FailIfExists`.
 - `use_delta_compression`: Allows disabling of delta compression when uploading packages to the Octopus Server.
 Default: `true`.